SmitBhamwala/playpowerlabs-assignment-client/README.md

 - or
 - yarn preview

-Deploy the contents of the `dist` directory to your static host (Netlify, Vercel, S3, etc.) or serve them from your backend.
+Deploy the contents of the `dist` folder to your chosen static host or serve them via your backend.

-## Common scripts (check package.json)
+## Common scripts

-Typical scripts you may have or add:
+Check package.json for available scripts.
+Typical ones:

 - dev — start Vite dev server
-- build — create production build
+- build — production build
-- preview — locally preview build
+- preview — preview build
-- lint — run ESLint
+- lint — run ESLint (if present)
 - format — run Prettier
-- test — run unit tests
+- test — run tests

-Example:
+Run e.g.:

 - npm run lint
-- npm run format
 - npm run test

-If a script is missing, add it to package.json or run the corresponding CLI directly.

-## Type checking & linting

-- Run TypeScript checks with: npx tsc --noEmit (or an npm script)
-- Run ESLint (if configured): npm run lint

-Adjust tsconfig and ESLint settings to enable type-aware rules when needed.

-## Docker (optional)

-Simple Dockerfile approach:

-1. Build
-   - docker build -t notebooklm-client .
-2. Run
-   - docker run -p 4173:4173 notebooklm-client

-(Adjust Dockerfile and ports to match your production setup.)

 ## Troubleshooting

+- Upload fails / network error: Check browser console and network tab.
+Ensure any required backend is running if the app depends on it.
+- No chat after upload: Verify the upload completed successfully and the app returned a success response.
+Reload and try again with a smaller PDF if needed.
+- Large PDFs cause performance issues: Try splitting the PDF or reduce size/resolution before upload.
-- Blank page / runtime errors: check browser console for missing env vars or misconfigured API URLs.
+- Blank page / runtime errors: open the console, then restart the dev server and try again.
-- HMR not updating: restart dev server, clear browser cache, or delete node_modules + reinstall.
-- Type errors on CI: ensure CI runs `npm ci` and `npx tsc --noEmit` if you enforce type checks.

 ## Contributing

-- Fork the repo, create a branch, open a PR with a clear description.
+- Fork, branch, implement changes, open a PR with a clear description.
-- Keep commits small and focused.
-Add tests for new features where applicable.
+- Add tests for new features where applicable.

-## License & Contact
+## License

-- Add your project license here (e.g., MIT).
-- For questions, open an issue in the repository.
+Add the project license here (e.g., MIT).
+For questions, open an issue in the repository.